-Following the rise in popularity of the hi res audio player (DAP) in the past few years, it's getting kind of hard keeping up with all the new devices hitting the market.
+Following the rise in popularity of the hi res audio player (DAP) in the past few years, audiophiles have a lot of options and it's getting kind of hard keeping up with all the new devices hitting the market.

 Lots of you want to know who has the best HD Music Player.
-Manyhave caught our eye and the range of features you can now get in a portable package is mind-boggling.
+Many of these Audiophile players have caught our eye and the range of features you can now get in a portable package is mind-boggling.